tibetan-nlp/annodoc/_deprel/obl:arg.md

 R3	arg2-lvc Arg1:T49 Arg2:T48
 R4	obl-arg Arg1:T49 Arg2:T44
 ~~~
-> He ground a large amount of white barley into flour, and brewed a good deal of black barley into beer.
-(Mila 11a:T44)
+> He ground a large amount of white barley into flour, and brewed a good deal of black barley into beer. ([Mila 11a](http://tibetanverbs.soas.ac.uk/~badw/#/mila/011a?focus=T56))